jsbisht/aws-developer-associate/scaling.md

 ### Workflow

-During Scale Out, the lifecycle hooks `PENDING: Wait` and `PENDING: Proceed` allows to perform custom actions.
+During Scale Out, the lifecycle hooks `Pending: Wait` and `Pending: Proceed` allows to perform custom actions.

 Similarly during Scale In, the lifecycle hook `Terminating: Wait` and `Terminating: Proceed` allows to perform custom actions.